 Electing to take a prepay on your loan can lower your interest rate by as much as half a percentage point, which can equal some serious savings over time.

 But if you’re happy with your home, your mortgage, and you feel comfortable to “lock yourself in” to the property for a few years, consider taking a prepay to lower your interest rate.

-On loans such as a 30-year fixed mortgage, a prepay can be less significant than on an adjustable-rate mortgage.
+On loans such as a 30-year fixed mortgage, the savings from a prepay can be less significant than on an adjustable-rate mortgage, for obvious reasons.
 Research both options to see which makes the most sense.